Photo: Paul Davis

 In June, 2016 she retired from a 36 year career teaching preschool through fifth grade students in special education in both the public and private sector.
 She volunteers in the local schools where she lives and happily assists students with reading.
-Danna feels her service in education has cultivated a deep love of children and greater insight into herself.
+Danna's service in education has cultivated a deep love of children and greater insight into herself.

 Some Changes In LWF Leadership Roles

-Loving Work Foundation Advisory Committee: Lynne Kaufman, Margaret Alexander, Jeff Nielsen, Ron Landsel, and Sylvia Aurora.
+Loving Work Foundation Ambassadors: Lynne Kaufman, Margaret Alexander, Jeff Nielsen, Ron Landsel, and Sylvia Aurora.

-Members of our Advisory Commitee actively support the mission of the Loving Work Foundation by serving as its representatives.
+Our Ambassadors actively support the mission of the Loving Work Foundation by representing LWF to the larger community.
 They offer counsel to the Director of the Foundation Board of Trustees and her designee(s), providing recommendations, suggestions and constructive feedback in the areas of networking, dissemination of information, website content, fundraising, and other areas relating to the work of the Foundation.
 We are grateful for their compassionate hearts and dedicated service.